tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 17. Instructor Do: Blockchain Data Structure (10 min)

-Now that the students understand the fundamental cryptographic techniques that power the internet and blockchain tech let's break down the data structure of a blockchain and why the design is so secure.
+Now that the students understand the fundamental cryptographic techniques that power the internet and blockchain tech, let's break down the data structure of a blockchain and why the design is so secure.

 Open up the [Anders Blockchain Demo](https://anders.com/blockchain/blockchain) and walk through the different fields.